bobbingwide/oik-unloader/README.md

 3. oik-loader admin page - oik-loader-mu activated

 ## Upgrade Notice
+# 0.0.1
+Upgrade plugin selection using checkboxes.

 # 0.0.0
 Prototype version developed as part of a performance improvement project.

 ## Changelog
+# 0.0.1
+* Changed: Plugin selection list implemented using checkboxes
+* Changed: Create mu-plugins folder if required
+* Changed: Respect WPMU_PLUIN_DIR value locating mu-plugins folder

 # 0.0.0
 * Added: Brand new plugin. includes/oik-unloader-mu.php will only be installed in mu-plugins if the folder exists.
-* Tested: With WordPress 5.8.1 and WordPress Multi Site
+* Tested: With WordPress 5.8.1
-* Tested: With Gutenberg 11.7 and different variations
+* Tested: With Gutenberg 11.7
 * Tested: With PHP 8.0

 ## Further reading